GTI Capacity Development Projects

 (3) A proof of co-financing of the project (optional).
 Co-funding by Belgian, local or other organisations is encouraged but not mandatory.

-Complete applications should be sent electronically to cbd-gti[at]naturalsciences.be no later than the date specified in the call.
+Complete applications should be sent electronically to cbd-gti[at]naturalsciences.be no later than May 22, 2022.
 The Belgian GTI‑NFP will send an acknowledgment of receipt.

 If you would still have unanswered questions or in case of problems with filling out the application form, you can email us using the same address above.